 Hard to believe these mini orange and brown ‘forests’ are existing right under our noses.
 Life is pretty amazing.

 Anyone who’s been to the Grand Canyon North Rim can tell you that hiking can be hard on the lungs given the altitude of just under 8,300 feet.
 And that’s just for starters.
 Beautiful Point Imperial, the highest of the North Rim overlooks, tops out at almost 9,000.
 My daughter recently observed (while gingerly approaching the edge) that she felt like she was slogging through a pool of molasses.
-That prompted me to wonder; how do high altitude plants grow under such challenging conditions?
+That prompted me to wonder; how do high altitude plants grow under such harsh conditions?
 I set out to find the answer.

 HOW THEY DO IT